mikeehsu/PsAzureTools/README.md

 Below is a list of commands available in the PsAzureTools module:

+- **Move-PsatNetworkInterface** - Move a NetworkInterface to a specific subnet

-- **Remove-PsatVm** - Remove a VM and all associated resources
+- **Remove-PsatNetworkSecurityGroupById** - Remove unused NetworkSecurityGroup by Id

-- **Remove-PsatStorageBlobByUri** - Remove a blob from a storage account using the URI
+- **Remove-PsatStorageBlobByUri** - Remove a blob from a StorageAccount using the URI

+- **Remove-PsatVm** - Remove a VirtualMachine and all associated resources

+- **Update-PsatVm** - update VirtualMachine settings, which may require deleting the machine and recreating it.

 ## Contributing